Ponsoda/Ponsoda/README.md

 - 🌎 I'm Ignacio Ponsoda, Geographer and MSc in [Geospatial Technologies](https://mastergeotech.info/).
-- 🔭 Currently working on Google Maps via Cognizant trying to improve users experience in their transit navegation.
+- 🔭 Currently working on Wegaw.
 - 📚 Also studing a MSc in Big Data, BI and Cibersecurity (Interuniversity).
 - 🌱 Interested on learning Big Data and AI techniques.
 - 👯 I’m looking to collaborate on geospatial projects all over the world.